Hattix.co.uk PC Hardware Collection

 This was Seagate's modus operandi.
 Whenever IBM hadn't done something new and awesome to leap ahead, Seagate was the market leader...
 So long as you bought the right model.

 Seagate continued to push RPM limits, the 10,000 RPM Cheetah in 1996, then the 15,000 RPM Cheetah X15 in 2000.
 Cheetah 2.5" mechanisms continued in production well into the 2010s.
-This site was served off one from 2019 onward.
+This site was served off one from 2019 to a server rebuild in 2024 (and the Savvio 10K SAS HDD failing) onward.

 The first SATA drives were Seagate in 2002, the first tunnel magnetoresistive (TMR) head sensor in 2005, and the unloved shingled magnetic recording in 2013.